yubowenok/coda/judge/README.md

 | Compilation Error     | 6     |
 | System Error          | 10    |

-For each test case, a snapshot for the submission's output is generated.
+For each test case, the judge returns its time and memory consumption, along with the an output snapshot and a checker message.
-The snapshots are then combined into an output result file to be written to FS.
-For compilation error, the snapshot contains the compilation error messages.
+For compilation error, the snapshot contains a path to a file storing the compilation error message.